-What are Systemd targets? –
+What are the Systemd targets? –

 systemd targets are a similar concept to runlevels and also serves a similar purpose.
 But operates slightly differently.
-Each target named instead of numbers that are intended to serve a specific purpose. systemd targets are represented by target units which ends with
+Each target named instead of numbers that are intended to serve a specific purpose. systemd targets are represented by target units which end with

 .target file extension.

 To explore more about systemd targets or if you are intended to working with system targets then you should visit Working with systemd targets.
-If you have to say something on the topic, please write us in the comments below.
+If you have to say something on the topic, please write to us in the comments below.